Are Dates Good For You?

-Make a "date" with this naturally-sweetened fruit and acquire the health benefits!
+Make a "date" with this naturally-sweetened fruit and reap some major health benefits!

 Individuals tend to have a misconception of fruit when it comes to health.
 Though they do contain natural sugars, they are also abundant in fiber and nutrients.

 What's more, the rich nutrients dates supply lend some noteworthy benefits, including these five!

 Though mostly cultivated in the Middle East, the U.S. supply of dates comes from date orchards located in California and Arizona.

 Dates tend to be small to medium in size and come in three varieties: soft, semi-soft, and dry.
 The semi-soft variety accounts for most of America's production and mostly found in health food stores.

 In addition to texture and moisture varieties, dates are sold in both pitted and non-pitted forms.
 Pitted dates may appear more wrinkled than non-pitted diets, though they both tend to be smooth, glossy, and plump.

 Despite the assortments, dates preserve themselves for long periods of time and consumed in a number of ways.
 They are often enjoyed simply on their own or naturally sweeten foods such as muffins and oats.